mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 The job will also generate PNG images named `RenderView1_*.png` in the current working directory.

-For every data size, the typical scipts we run for evaluation are (both for mona and mpi methods):
+For every data size, the typical submissions we ran in evaluation are (both for mona and mpi methods):

 ```
 sbatch --nodes 17 mandelbulb-strong.sbatch mona 64 64 128